 In 2019, the Prime Minister's Office and the Association of Women Business Leaders in Iceland (FKA) concluded an agreement on government support for the Equality Balance (Jafnvægisvogin).
 The aim of the project is to promote a more equal share of women and men at the executive level of corporate governance in Iceland, with the target for 2027 to have the gender ratio of corporate executive 40/60.
 FKA will collect and harmonise statistical data on the proportion of women's and men's share on corporate boards and the executive management of private and public companies.
-The Equality Balance dashboard will also be updated on a regular basis, information provided on the importance of diversity in boards and management teams, and presentations held on the dashboard and project targets for businesses, governments and the public.52
+The Equality Balance dashboard will also be updated on a regular basis, information provided on the importance of diversity in boards and management teams, and presentations held on the dashboard and project targets for businesses, governments and the public.

 Icelandic foreign policy places major emphasis on gender equality and empowerment of women, which is reflected both in international development cooperation and in international advocacy.
 Gender equality is generally a priority when Iceland is chairing regional cooperation.
 In 2019 Iceland holds, among other things, the Presidency of the Arctic Council, the Nordic Council of Ministers and the Nordic-Baltic Constituency of the World Bank.
-Gender equality issues are Iceland's main no one behind
+Gender equality issues are Iceland's main focus in the United Nations Human Rights Council, which is clearly reflected in our presentations and advocacy.
+Respect for women's human rights and the prohibition of discrimination on the basis of gender is the basic theme of the government's proposals, including concerning gender and reproductive rights, women's rights to participate in all areas of society, including areas concerning peace and security, and the importance of men promoting gender equality, as this is the key to sustainable development and general well-being.